dhanraju/protobuf/README.md

 }
 </code></pre>

-* Each message type has one or more uniquely numbered fields, and each field has a name and a value type
+* <em>Each message type</em> has one or more uniquely numbered fields, and each field has a name and a value type
-* Value types can be numbers (int or float), booleans, strings, raw bytes or even other protocol buffer message types, allowing us to structure our data hierarchically.
+* <em>Value types can be numbers</em> (int or float), booleans, strings, raw bytes or even other protocol buffer message types, allowing us to structure our data hierarchically.